dweebo/cljs-2048/README.md

 I created this project in order to learn clojurescript and the Tincan API.
 When a player completes a game they can store their score to a remote learning record store (LRS) using the Tincan API.
-This project wraps a small part of the [Tincan JS API](https://github.com/RusticiSoftware/TinCanJS) in clojurescript to store statements when a game is completed with a score, and when a player wins the game.
-It also queries the LRS to retrieve a list of recent winners.
+This project includes a partial implementation of the [Tincan API](http://tincanapi.com) in clojurescript to store statements when a game is completed with a score, and when a player wins the game.
+It also queries a LRS using the Tincan API to retrieve a list of recent winners.

 To connect to your own LRS you'll need to edit tincan_config.cljs and fill in these details
 ``` clj